apphud/ApphudSDK/README.md

 🕗 View subscription details and transactions history.<br/>Get expiration date, autorenew status in our SDK.

 🔍 Determine for trial, introductory and promotional offer eligibility using our SDK.
-Useful

 🔔 Receive a real-time notification when a user gets billed.<br/>We will send you a message to Slack and Telegram immediately when a user gets billed or started trial.

 📊 View key subscription metrics in our [dashboard](https://docs.apphud.com/analyze/dashboard).<br/>Apphud has a convenient dashboard with key metrics of your subscriptions.

 💻 Create mobile purchase screens with no coding in our visual editor.<br/>You don't need to develop purchase screens.
 Just pick a template and modify it.
-So easy! *promotional purchase screen are only available for now, contact us to get access to visual editor for creating initial purchase screens*
+So easy! *For now only promotional purchase screen are available, contact us to get access to visual editor for creating initial purchase screens.*

 ✔ Promotional [subscription offers](https://docs.apphud.com/getting-started/promo-offers) support.<br/>Use Apphud to easily give a discount for existing and lapsed customers.
 No backend required.